ChildMindInstitute/Healthy-Brain-Network-wearable-evaluation/README.rst

 The Mindboggle software package automates shape analysis of anatomical labels and features extracted from human brain magnetic resonance image data.
-Mindboggle can be run as a single command, and can be installed as a cross-platform virtual machine for convenience and reproducibility of results.
+Mindboggle can be run as a single command, and can be installed as a cross-platform Docker container for convenience and reproducibility of results.
 Behind the scenes, open source Python 3 and C++ code run within a modular Nipype pipeline framework on Linux (tested with Python 3.5.1 on Ubuntu 14.04).